 Ozondhaje Safaris does not accept personal checks, traveler’s checks and bank certified checks as payment.
 If you are confident in Ozondjahe Safaris as many of our clients are, you may consider making arrangements to send a bank wire transfer of an agreed upon amount a few weeks prior to your safari to cover a good portion of your estimated trophy fees.
 It is a common practice, it may save you the hassle of carrying so much money.
 Before instructing your bank to wire the funds, make sure there is ample time for the funds to get to our bank before you arrive for your hunting safari.

 Cell phones are now more common than land lines in Namibia and the cell reception at Ozondjahe Safaris is quite good within most parts of our territory.
 Contact your cell phone provider for international calling plans and connectivity of your cell phone overseas.

 We have a phone landline at the lodge for our guests to use, there is a charge for international phone calls and faxes (tel/fax US$2 per minute).

-The office at the lodge has a computer with an internet connection which our guests can use free of charge.
+Free WIFI in the common areas of the main house and pool house.
+The office at the lodge has a computer with an internet connection which our guests can use free of charge as well.

 Electrical Converters and Adapters ←